 There are two other main caves in Waitomo: the Ruakuri Cave and the Aranui Cave.
 However, walking around the area you will find many little ones hidden around.

-The small Aranui cave is simply astonishing; brown, white and pink stalactite hang from almost everywhere and your guide will point out cave corals and flower stones on the walls.
+The small Aranui Cave is simply astonishing; brown, white and pink stalactite hang from almost everywhere and your guide will point out cave corals and flower stones on the walls.
 The cave has almost a romantic feel to it.
 Find out more about Aranui Cave tours on Viator and Tripadvisor.

-Once used as a sacred burial ground, the Ruakuri cave is filled with Maori legends and spirits.
+Once used as a sacred burial ground, the Ruakuri Cave is filled with Maori legends and spirits.
 Sacred sites are still to this date protected and undisturbed by tourists, as paths have been built away from it.
 You’ll learn all about Maori myths and legends while walking through the cave filled with underground rivers and rock formations.
 You’ll spot glowworms too.
 Check out tours of Ruakuri Cave on Viator and Tripadvisor.

 Waitomo Above Ground